OfficialHalfwayDead/assertie/README.md

 // typeof safeObj === { a: string, b: string, c: number }
 ```

 The reason an array is needed here is because undefined properties may not be present in `Object.keys`, so the caller needs to provide all keys to check.
 Don't worry about the safety, though.
-If you forget to pass a key, it will remain undefined/null after the assert.
+If you forget to pass a key, its type will remain nullable after the assert and TypeScript will not consider it safe to access.

 ### Asserting unreachable code

-The unreachable assertion can both help you ensure that switch/if statements are exhaustive at compile time and throw at runtime if the TypeScript types were inaccurate somewhere.
+The unreachable assertion will

+1. ensure switch/if statements are exhaustive at compile time.
+2. throw an error at runtime if TypeScript types are inaccurate.

 ```ts
 const x: "a" | "b" = "a";